top of page

 Niall Ashdown, Henry Purcell

-Héloise Bernard, multiple female roles, singer
+Héloise Bernard, multiple roles, singer

 Directed by Nicholas Renton